Profile: Rachel Hansen

 Qualification: Bsc (Hons) Genetics

-Rachel has recently made the transition from Intern to full time Lab Technician.
+Rachel recently made the transition from Intern to Lab Technician, and is now working as a full time Research Associate.
 We ask her some questions about her internship and what it's been like making the shift.

 What drew you to applying for an internship at Pacific Edge?